-- 1. Complaints on behalf of individual students should first be addressed to the teacher or appropriate staff member. - 2.
-Unresolved matters from (1) above or problems and questions concerning individual schools should be directed to the principal of the school.
-3. - Unresolved matters from (2) above or problems and questions concerning the school district should be directed to the superintendent.
+- Complaints on behalf of individual students should first be addressed to the teacher or appropriate staff member. - Unresolved matters from (1) above or problems and questions concerning individual schools should be directed to the principal of the school. - Unresolved matters from (2) above or problems and questions concerning the school district should be directed to the superintendent. - 4.
+If the matter cannot be resolved satisfactorily by the superintendent, it should be brought to the Board of Education in writing.
+If necessary, a Board hearing will be scheduled to resolve the complaint.
+The decision of the Board shall be final except in the case of complaints concerning the administration of federal programs.
+In that case, the complainant may go to the appropriate section of the Missouri Department of Elementary and Secondary Education and from there on to the United States Secretary of Education.

-STANDARD 3 - Theft of School Property, Personal Property and Possession of Stolen Property